Smor-1/Health_Insurance_Cost_Prediction/README.md

 ![mean sex](Resources/mean_sex.png)

 It seems that male individual are paying a bit more than female individuals.
+Next lets take a look at the regions.

 ![mean region](Resources/mean_region.png)

-Now lets see if number of chil
+Simlarly they are close to each other but we can say that south east region is paying more but at the same time it has a higher BMI so we need to dig deeper.
+Now lets check if the number of childeren has an effect on our data.

 ![mean childeren](Resources/mean_childeren.png)

+It seems that individual with 3 childeren has to pay more, but still this is early to predict this.
+Now lets take a look at the average of charges for each age group.

 ![mean age plot](Resources/mean_age_plot.png)

+There is an obvious trend here.
+As it can be seen the older an individual gets, he or she has to pay more for the insurance. lastly let's take a look at the effect of being smoker on the amount of the payment in insurance.

 ![mean smoker](Resources/mean_smoker.png)

+The differnece is huge.
+It seems that being an smoker is bad for both your health and finances.
+Lets go deeper and seprate the charges for smoker and non smokers.

 ![charges smoker vs non-smoker](Resources/charges_smoker_non_smoker.png)

+It can be seen that where the non-smoker charges nearly ends (15000) smoker charges just starts and goes higher.

 ## Machine learning method